Lee33333/hackbright.project/README.md

 <h4>Thank you</h4>
 --------
-My irreplaceable mentors: Eric, Kyla, and Kate
+My irreplaceable mentors: Eric, Kyla, and Kate<br>
-My family and my partner
+My family and my partner<br>
-My classmates adn teh teaching team at Hackbright<br>
+My classmates and the teaching team at Hackbright<br>

 <h4>License</h5>
 --------